Siddley/Enhanced.HTML.CFML/README.md

 ## Settings/Usage

+1. Select your syntax colour choice from the menu `Preferences > Color Scheme > Enhanced HTML and CFML`

+2. If you are using coldfusion you will need the "Coldfusion" package from https://github.com/atomi/ColdFusion if you don't have it already.
+There are no other settings necessary, cfm and cfml templates will automatically work correctly.

-1. The file `"/your-packages-folder/Enhanced HTML and CFML/EnhancedHTML.sublime-settings"` sets the file extensions you would like to open with this package.
+3. The file `"/your-packages-folder/Enhanced HTML and CFML/EnhancedHTML.sublime-settings"` sets the file extensions you would like to open with this package.
 By default it is set to `.htm` and `.html` only.
 You may wish to add others.

-2. If you are using coldfusion you will need the "Coldfusion" package from https://github.com/atomi/ColdFusion if you don't have it already.

-3. Select your syntax colour choice from the menu `Preferences > Color Scheme > Enhanced HTML and CFML`